ikromin/atarilynx/lynxsd-menu/README.md

 Version 2.0 Atari Gamer
 * Whole new UI experience
- * Faster scrolling in the file list
+ * Faster scrolling in the file list (controlled by preference option)
  * Scrollbar showing location of selected file in the overall list
  * Moving back a directory is done with the B button
 * Load last ROM feature optimised to start a little faster
-* Help screen shown on startup
+* Help screen shown on startup (controlled by preference option)
+* Load last ROM can be set to automatic in preferences

 Below is the original Change Log from the original sources.
 This information has now been removed from all source files and will be maintained here instead.